 Finding a hotel or resort in Aruba is easy: nearly all are located on the island's northwest coast along a roughly 10-mile stretch of beachfront between the capital city of Oranjestad and Palm Beach, the most densely developed tourist area on the island.
-Aruba's major resort districts, along with some of their pros and cons, are:
+Although Aruba has major resort districts, there are many diverse places you can stay when visiting.

-- Palm Beach high-rise hotel district: As you might guess, Palm Beach is home to most of Aruba's largest resorts, including multi-story properties with hundreds of rooms each operated under familiar names like Marriott, Hyatt Regency, Hilton, Riu (all-inclusive), and Holiday Inn.
-If you're looking for a resort where you can find multiple restaurants, shopping and activities within easy walking distance, this is your best choice.
+As you might guess, Palm Beach is home to most of Aruba's largest resorts, including multi-story properties with hundreds of rooms each operated under familiar names like Marriott, Hyatt Regency, Hilton, Riu (all-inclusive), and Holiday Inn.
+If you're looking for a resort where you can find multiple restaurants, shopping, and activities within easy walking distance, this is your best choice.
 Most of the big hotels have casinos, and many of their restaurants represent the best of the island's dining choices.

-- Eagle Beach: Some of Aruba's smaller hotels are located at Eagle Beach between the low-rise and high-rise hotel districts.
+Some of Aruba's smaller hotels are located at Eagle Beach between the low-rise and high-rise hotel districts.
 Properties like the Costa Linda Beach Resort and the Amsterdam Manor Beach Resort are located across the street from the beach, and there also are some shops and restaurants within strolling distance.
-Eagle Beach itself is a nice compromise between sandy solitude and ocean activities, with an uncrowded atmosphere but also home to the island's jetski operations, banana boats, and more.
+Eagle Beach itself is a nice compromise between sandy solitude and ocean activities, with an uncrowded atmosphere but also home to the island's jet ski operations, banana boats, and more.